Speaker Profile

 Connect with the speaker?

-Dr. Gleicher has published hundreds of peer-reviewed scientific papers, abstracts and book chapters in reproductive endocrinology and infertility, relating to medical complications in pregnancy and to the immune system in reproduction.
+Dr. Gleicher has published hundreds of peer-reviewed scientific papers, abstracts, and book chapters in reproductive endocrinology and infertility, relating to medical complications in pregnancy and the immune system in reproduction.
 He served as founding Editor-in-Chief for the American Journal of Reproductive Immunology (AJRI), and for 30 years of the Journal of In Vitro Fertilization and Embryo Transfer, in 1992 renamed Journal of Assisted Reproduction and Genetics (JARG), now the 2nd official organ of the American Society for Reproductive Medicine (ASRM).
-He in addition served as editor and/or editorial board member on many other medical journals, and edited a number of major textbooks.
-Currently, he serves as Academic Editor for PLoS ONE, and is a member of multiple editorial boards.
+He in addition served as editor and/or editorial board member on many other medical journals and edited several major textbooks.
+Currently, he serves as Academic Editor for PLoS ONE and is a member of multiple editorial boards.
 In 2009, Dr. Gleicher was invited to give the prestigious bi-annual Patrick Steptoe Memorial Lecture to the British Fertility Society, as recognition of his contributions to advancements in reproductive endocrinology and infertility.

 EVENTS & ACTIVITIES (Speaking, Spoken, and Authored)